18F/18f.gsa.gov/content/pages/offerings/website-modernization.md

 {% endcapture %}

-{% include "testimonial.html"
+{% include "testimonial.html",
-    quote="18F helped accelerate modernization of waterdata.usgs.gov, which has been serving real-time water data since 1995!
+    quote: "18F helped accelerate modernization of waterdata.usgs.gov, which has been serving real-time water data since 1995!
 The techniques we learned from 18F have become embedded in our software development approach.
 When we first started working with 18F, I didn’t realize how profound the impact would be on our team...
-We’ve embedded these methods into our software development to reduce the risk of IT investment and learn more about users and technology." attribution="Emily Read"
+We’ve embedded these methods into our software development to reduce the risk of IT investment and learn more about users and technology.",
-    position="Chief for the Web Communications"
+    attribution: "Emily Read",
-    organization="USGS Water Resources"
+    position: "Chief for the Web Communications",
-    agency_image=""
+    organization: "USGS Water Resources"
 %}
 <section class="usa-section section-padding-6">
 <div class="grid-container">